darkecology/darkeco-dataset/README.md

 # Information

 The Dark Ecology Dataset is provided under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
-Please cite the following paper if you use this dataset:

 Read about the [Dark Ecology Project](https://darkecology.github.io/) at the University of Massachusetts Amherst and Cornell Lab of Ornithology.

-If you use this dataset, please cite the following paper:
+If you use this dataset, please cite:

 ```text
 Daniel Sheldon, Kevin Winner, Iman Deznabi, Garrett Bernstein, Pankaj Bhambani, Tsung-Yu Lin,